cherylhaz/milestoneproject2-2/README.md

 W3 Schools website. <br>
 All of which is referenced directly in the code.<br>
 The loading image gif is from <https://icons8.com/preloaders/> <br>
-It was a great help to work through parts of the video from FreeCodeCamp.org [Learn JavaScript- Full Course for Beginners](Video https://www.youtube.com/watch?v=PkZNo7MFNFg)
+It was a great help to work through parts of the video from FreeCodeCamp.org [Learn JavaScript- Full Course for Beginners Video](https://www.youtube.com/watch?v=PkZNo7MFNFg)
 All other elements for this project are original work created by me.  <br>

 <h3>Acknowledgements</h3>